 The site of the infamous POW and concentration camp is now a memorial to the victims of World War II and the Holocaust.
 Anne Frank was among the more than 70,000 Jews, prisoners of war, homosexuals, Roma, and others who died here.

+Documentation Center.
 Built almost entirely of plain concrete panels, the center is softly lit and peaceful inside, its floor sloping gently upward from the entrance and beyond the exhibits to windows that let in light and views of the trees outside.

 Visitors to the Memorial should plan to stay at least two or three hours.
-Free 90-minute tours of the site in German and English leave the Documentation Center information desk at 2:30 on Thursday and Fridays and at 11:30 and 2:30 on weekends, from March to September.
+Free 90-minute tours of the site in German and English leave the Documentation Center information desk at 2:30 on Thursday and Friday and at 11:30 and 2:30 on weekends, from March to September.
 Don't try to see everything when visiting the memorial, but do take some time to walk around outside, visiting the site of the barracks to gain a better understanding of the atrocious living conditions inmates of the camp were forced to suffer.

 Bear in mind that the memorial is not recommended for children under the age of 14.
 Older children should be in the company of an adult.